Skip to content

 Getting around Mexico is relatively easy, thanks to a variety of transportation options.
 Whether you want to travel locally or across the country, there are many ways to make your way around.
 Here are the most common ways to get around Mexico:

-El Chepe Train - Mexico - stock
+El Chepe Train, Mexico

 Buses